FAQ

 Purchase of industrial raw materials

-You can view our range of raw materials for private customers on our Product page view.
+You can view the range of tangible assets on our Product page view.

 TRADIUM GmbH is an owner-managed company in Frankfurt am Main.
 TRADIUM has been successfully supplying customers from industry and trade internationally since 1999.
-TRADIUM GmbH's customers come from a wide range of innovative industrial sectors such as the electronics industry, the automotive industry, the glass and ceramics industry and dental technology.
-In addition to its close co-operation with industry, TRADIUM offers private customers the purchase of selected industrial raw materials as tangible assets to diversify their portfolios.
+TRADIUM GmbH's customers come from a wide range of innovative industries such as the electronics industry, the automotive industry, the glass and ceramics industry and dental technology.
+In addition to its close co-operation with industry, TRADIUM offers selected raw materials to complement its portfolio as tangible assets.

 • Conflict materials are generally understood to be tin, tantalum, tungsten and gold.
 Of the raw materials sold by TRADIUM as tangible assets, only gold is therefore potentially a conflict material.
 However, TRADIUM does not actually sell any conflict materials, as TRADIUM GmbH rejects trade in conflict materials for ethical reasons.

-• TRADIUM GmbH's industrial customer business means that private customers can be sure that no conflict materials are acquired as part of the tangible asset portfolio.
+• Thanks to TRADIUM GmbH's industrial client business, tangible asset clients can be sure that no conflict materials are acquired as part of the tangible asset portfolio.
 TRADIUM GmbH's products are purchased for industry and sold on to them.
 Accordingly, the raw materials must fulfil the requirements of the industry.
-These requirements demand unbroken transparency from TRADIUM along the supply chain and annual confirmation that no conflict materials are being supplied.
+These requirements demand complete transparency from TRADIUM along the supply chain and annual confirmation that no conflict materials are supplied.

 • TRADIUM fulfils the requirements of the EU regulation on due diligence.